sickomood/sdx6ue_ue1/SECURITY.md

 ### Which secrets does the pipeline need?

-The current pipeline needs these repository secrets:
+The pipeline uses the following repository secrets:

 - `DOCKER_USERNAME`
 - `DOCKER_TOKEN`